RedHatInsights/insights-api-common-rails/README.md

 #### Filtering and Sorting by Association attribute

 Requests can also be filtered by assocation attribute and sorted by association attribute and count in addition to the direct attribute specified as in the above examples.
+When specifying attribute associations, the filter operators must be specified.

 Single level association can be specified as follows: